Site Builder Part 4: Adding a Cart

 This may also be a good way to prompt buyers to make a purchase before they miss out.
 You can also send a notification informing them that the stock of a certain item is low.

 This is where you can set the currency with which you’re trading.
-If your business is based in South Africa, you’ll probably want to change it to Rands.
+If your business is based in Kenya, you’ll probably want to change it to Shilling.
 There are a few more details that you can adjust with regards to the numerical values and their settings.

 An important feature to consider adding is the price with the tax amount included, as well as the minimum order price.